wendelsilverio/KML2SQL/README.md

 <a href="http://goo.gl/TbYhK"><img src="https://raw.github.com/Pharylon/KML2SQL/master/download.png" /></a>

 ###What's New:
+**6/5/2014 - v 1.3**
+* Persistence.
+It will remember your username and server between uses (thanks Simon Timms!)
+* Improved error reporting to user.
+* If one of the placemarks can't be uploaded, the entire file won't fail.
+Placemarks that don't upload are noted in the error log.
+* Just a bunch of behind-the-scenes cleanup to make it less ugly.
+This code is ugly from when I was new at software, so try not to judge me. ;)

 **11/10/2013 - v 1.2**
 * Better error reporting when something goes wrong.
 * Made it more clear that a new table will be created, and existing tables will be overwritten.